Skip to content

 }

-A blockquote may contain child nodes such as paragraph and text.
-In most cases you do not need to handle those children manually, because the decoder continues with its default recursive rules.
+A blockquote in PowerEditor may contain child nodes such as paragraph and text.
+In most cases, those children do not need to be handled manually, because the decoder continues with its default recursive rules.

 Use Flags For Nesting

-flags records whether the current node is inside specific parent nodes, and how deeply it is nested.
+flags records which parent nodes the current node is inside and how deeply it is nested.
 Default flags usually look like this:

 js